kryptokrauts/blockchain-providers/.github/README.md

 ### Provider XXX

-For every new blockchain added, a new provider is added.
+For every supported blockchain, a new provider is added.